yanzhangcun/VRU_DATA/README.md

 ***

 In addition to the record file, we also provide a [high-definition map](Data/mapfile-Tianjin.osm#sdd) of the intersection in [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2) format\(see Fig.2\), the origin of the map coincides with the origin of the ground coordinate system.
-In autonomous driving scenarios, converting OSM maps to the Lanelet2 format can be done by referring to the [SinD](https://github.com/SOTIF-AVLab/SinD) case.
+In autonomous driving scenarios, converting OSM maps to the Lanelet2 format can be done by referring to the [SinD](https://github.com/SOTIF-AVLab/SinD) case and [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2).

 | <div align=center><img src="LC_OSM.png" width = 800>  </div> | <div align=center><img src="LC_OSM2.png" width = 800> </div> |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |